forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

   > Note:
   > * Blocked in many countries as it used to spread 'disinformation' [<https://en.wikipedia.org/wiki/RT_(TV_network)>]
   > * "In 2012, RT's editor-in-chief Margarita Simonyan compared the channel to the Russian Ministry of Defence.[73]
 Referring to the Russo-Georgian War, she stated that it was "waging an information war, and with the entire Western world" [<https://en.wikipedia.org/wiki/RT_(TV_network)>].
-  > * The author list is quite broad and articles often describe the viewpoint in/of Russia on a certain topic as long as its not in opposition to the government.
+  > * The author list is quite broad and quite a few articles describe the viewpoint in/of Russia on different topics, as long as its *not* in opposition to the government.

   >> Critical reading, checking information, reading alternatives and making up its own opinion is considered important in the 'information age'.
 For many media.
 For nearly all advertisement.

 ### Resources International